 QUEEN ANNE’S COUNTY CHILD CUSTODY LAWYER

-Representing Parents in Custody Disputes
+Maryland Child Custody Attorney Representing Parents in Custody Disputes

-Types of Child Custody in Maryland
+What are the Different Types of Child Custody in Maryland?

 - Legal custody, in which a parent is responsible for making basic life decisions concerning a child’s education, religion, health care, and other important matters